List of Produce Camp 2021 contestants

-Produce Camp 2021 is a Chinese reality competition show and a spin-off of the television series Produce 101.
+Produce Camp 2021 is a Chinese reality competition show and spin-off of the television series Produce 101.
 A total of 90 trainees, aged 17–28 years old from various talent agencies, compete to debut in an 11-member international boy band, with members selected by online voting from the viewers.
 In addition to trainees from Mainland China, Taiwan, and Hong Kong, there are also foreign trainees from many different countries such as the United States, Japan, Thailand, Russia, Ukraine, and Cuba.

 Contestants

 The spelling of names in English are according to the official website.
 The Chinese contestants are presented in Eastern order (family name, given name), while the names of the foreign contestants are presented in Western order (given name, family name).